Using Artificial Intelligence and Other Digital Technologies to Enhance Grant Management Operations

 Where does your application go…

 NIH reviewed over 75,000 applications in fiscal year 2023.
 It is a Herculean task to ensure all of these applications are assigned to the appropriate program and review staff at NIH, so they get a fair and timely review.
 One way NIH referral staff identify potential study sections to assign these many applications to is using the AI-based Automated Referral Tool.
-This tool launched in 2022, which is also available to investigators, utilizes referral data from the previous three review cycles and is able to adapt to changes in study sections.
+This tool launched in 2022 by the Center for Scientific Review (CSR), which is also available to investigators, utilizes referral data from the previous three review cycles and is able to adapt to changes in study sections.
 It is a useful tool to assist NIH receipt and referral staff when making decisions about the referral of applications to the appropriate review branches.

 After application receipt and referral, liaisons at NIH Institutes or Centers receive a large number of grant applications from review staff and determine which program officer would be the correct fit.
 The effort was time consuming and repetitious.